-An irregular heart rhythm can cause the heart rate to jump between high and low in a condition called arrhythmia, or dysrhythmia.
-This can be alarming, but it does not always result in severe health complications.
+However, some people have an irregular heart rhythm that causes their heart rate to jump between high and low.
+This condition is called arrhythmia, or dysrhythmia.
+It can be alarming, but it does not always result in severe health complications.

 Nonetheless, if a person suspects anomalies in the rhythm of their heart rate, they should contact a doctor for a diagnosis.